 About the Contributors

-Charli Gilchrist, Graphics Editor
+Charli Gilchrist, Tempo Co-Editor-in-Chief & Graphics Editor

-Charli Gilchrist joined HSM to learn more about journalism and continue from where they had left off in journalism from middle school.
-They have no specific role but hope to help out the paper with graphic design as much as they can.
+Charli "Rain" Gilchrist (he/they) joined HSM in 2022, their freshman year to learn more about journalism and to continue from where they had left off in their role at the Brier Terrace middle school Bulldog Brief.
+They serve as a writer, graphic artist and graphics editor, and has recently taken on a major role in designing the TEMPO yearbook as well.
 In their free time, they usually enjoy studying clouds, listening to music, and scrolling through Pinterest.
 They plan on going to a university of the arts after graduation, but for now they can enjoy contributing to the school paper.

 Rodney Budden, Graphics Editor